G-Core/product-documentation/documentation/streaming/troubleshooting/meet-issues/fix-the-camera-or-microphone-if-they-do-not-work.md

    --2--Safari: "for-safari"
-   --1--Clear cache and cookies: "clear-cache-and-cookies" --1--Check the installed browser extensions: "check-the-installed-browser-extensions" --1--Inspect the firewall settings: ""
-   --1--Check the camera and microphone in your OS: "check-the-camera-and-microphone-settings-in-your-os"
+   --1--Clear cache and cookies: "clear-cache-and-cookies" --1--Check the installed browser extensions: "check-the-installed-browser-extensions" --1--Inspect the firewall settings: "шnspect-the-firewall-settings" --1--Check the camera and microphone in your OS: "check-the-camera-and-microphone-settings-in-your-os"
    --2--macOS: "macos"
    --2--Windows: "windows"